my2ndhead/hyperthreat/README.md

 # Why did we build it?

-After doing tens of security project, an often asked question was, how to properly do insider threat detection.
+After doing tens of security projects, an often asked question was, how to properly do insider threat detection.
 Almost every week, there are news about data breaches.
 Monitoring every little suspicious action, will cause too many false positives.
 The risk here is, that over time security incident will be just "clicked away".
 On the other hand, privacy concerns often prevent the implementation of a monitoring system that tracks individual employees.

 After talking with many customers and gathering all requirements, we came up with the Hyperthreat App Suite.